FIRST LIEUTENANT GERALD ROBERT STEINBERG; U.S. ARMY

 Attended Harvard Law School 1937-1940 (LL B. 1940); associate Melitz & Weingarten, lawyers, Bridgeport, 1940-41 and Keogh [John, ’97 L] & Candee [Nehemiah, ’93], South Norwalk, 1941-42; member Beth Israel Society, South Norwalk.

-Enlisted as a Private, Army of the United States, November 13, 1942; received basic training at Cap Croft, promoted to Corporal March 27, 1943; attended Officer Candidate School, Fort Benning, March – July 1943; commissioned Second Lieutenant, Infantry, July 16, 1943; assigned to Camp Wheeler August 1, 1943, Camp Rucker May 1944, and Fort George G. Mead, June 1944, went overseas in August 1944; stationed in England August-September 1944; sent to France September 7, 1944; promoted to First Lieutenant November 2, 1944; served with 90th Division, Third Army; commanded a rifle platoon in France.
+Enlisted as a Private, Army of the United States, November 13, 1942; received basic training at Cap Croft, promoted to Corporal March 27, 1943; attended Officer Candidate School, Fort Benning [Fort Moore as of 2023], March – July 1943; commissioned Second Lieutenant, Infantry, July 16, 1943; assigned to Camp Wheeler August 1, 1943, Camp Rucker May 1944, and Fort George G. Meade, June 1944, went overseas in August 1944; stationed in England August-September 1944; sent to France September 7, 1944; promoted to First Lieutenant November 2, 1944; served with 90th Division, Third Army; commanded a rifle platoon in France.

 Buried in Independent Hebrew Temple Shalom, 135 Richards Avenue, Norwalk, Connecticut; Plot CC 4.
 Photos by webmaster.